How can we book our school group or birthday party?

 Yes, but strollers cannot load on the bus.
 They must be parked in the designated areas upon loading the bus.

-Will the guided safari tour buses still run if it rains?
+Will the guided Safari Open Air Bus Tours run still run if it rains?

 Yes.
 But for the safety of our guests and employees, the bus rides will be delayed if there is lightning.